Mobile phone access in Africa set to double in next five years

 “Many governments across Africa have developed broadband plans.
 The issue is that those plans very often just sit on a shelf, not being implemented,” he said.

-Africa’s biggest mobile phone company is Johannesburg-based MTN (MTNJ.J).
-Other major operators are South Africa’s Vodacom (VODJ.J) and France’s Orange (ORAN.PA).
+Africa’s biggest mobile phone company is Johannesburg-based MTN.
+Other major operators are South Africa’s Vodacom and France’s Orange.
+(Reporting by Ed Cropley; Editing by Mark Heinrich)